Beginner's guide to using an electric vehicle

 Learn more about rapid and destination chargers, how to use them with your electric vehicle, the costs and more in our Guide on How to Use a Public Charger.

-If you've already test driven your electric car, then you have a pretty good idea of what it feels like.
+If you've already test-driven your electric vehicle, then you have a pretty good idea of what it feels like.
 But here's a reminder just in case:

 The sound of silence

-On motorways you will notice more wind and tyre noise with an electric car, but this is no louder than a conventional car - there's just no noisy engine with an electric car to mask the sound.
-You'll soon get used to it and learn to enjoy the quietness of an electric car... or you can stick the radio on.
+On motorways you will notice more wind and tyre noise with an electric vehicle, but this is no louder than a conventional car - there's just no noisy engine with an electric vehicle to mask the sound.
+You'll soon get used to it and learn to enjoy the quietness of an electric vehicle... or you can stick the radio on.

 Some EVs, such as the latest Teslas, even come with noise cancellation to remove these noises, making driving on the motorway even quieter.